sourcegraph/handbook/content/benefits-pay-perks/pay-expenses/compensation/index.md

 **If we hire externally into the entry point of our salary bands, why are some Teammates paid higher in band, or even above band?**

 Most individuals were hired into Sourcegraph at the 75th percentile of market at the time their offer was made.
 We offer several opportunities for Teammates to receive increases that reward and recognize their impact.
-Read about our merit increase philosophy [here](INSERT LINK TO IMPACT REVIEW PROCESS).
+Read about our merit increase philosophy [here](../../../departments/people-talent/people-ops/process/teammate-sentiment/impact-reviews/index.md).

 **How do I move up in my band?**

 We regularly evaluate compensation regularly.
 We believe deeply in rewarding and recognizing impact.
 Strong performance at Sourcegraph will result in regular compensation increases.
 Teammates who are given an "exceeding high bar" rating in the Impact Review process are eligible for a merit increase every 6-months, and Teammates who "meet our high bar" are eligible every 12-months.
-Learn more about our impact reviews [here](INSERT LINK TO IMPACT REVIEW PROCESS)
+Learn more about our impact reviews [here](../../../departments/people-talent/people-ops/process/teammate-sentiment/impact-reviews/index.md).

 **I’m at the entry point of the band, does that mean I’m underpaid?**